fault3r/clif/documents/users.md

 # users

-displays the usernames of users currently logged into the system.
+display the usernames of users currently logged into the system.
 ---

 ` users `